-tourism as a key pillar for sustainable economic development travellers will make sustainable travel a priority in the future, while directly benefit local communities.
+Regenerative travel will support tourism as a key pillar for sustainable economic development for destinations.
+83% of global travellers will make sustainable travel a priority in the future, while 66% want their travel spending to directly benefit local communities.

 Bucket list destinations now, not later